Kibu White Paper: Ensuring Genuine Human-to-Human Communication in the Digital Age

 Overview

-The digital age necessitates a reevaluation of trust - traditionally established through in-person interactions - in the context of online engagements.
+The digital age necessitates a re-evaluation of trust - traditionally established through in-person interactions - in the context of online engagements.
 Kibu acts as a critical intermediary, translating this traditional trust to the digital sphere.
 It facilitates the transition of established offline relationships to online environments, thereby creating secure and trusted networks.
 Kibu addresses the inefficiency of relying on physical verification for trust in the digital domain by offering a suite of human validation, verification, and authorization tools and processes.

-Proof of Humanity: A combination of biometric validation and additional offline checks ensures users are verifiably human.
+Proof of Humanity: A combination of biometric validation and additional offline checks ensures users are verifiably human, and eliminates weak credentials such as email addresses and phone numbers as attack vectors.

-Secure Messaging: Encrypted channels for private and group messaging protect the confidentiality of communication, with a user-centric, rather than device-centric, framework that eliminates email addresses and phone numbers as attack vectors.
+Secure Messaging: End-to-end encrypted channels for private and group messaging protect the confidentiality of communication.

 Private Media Sharing: A secure framework for sharing sensitive media in selected groups.